 Although most standard guidelines recommend against instituting this as a routine practice, the evaluation of patients for hyper-homocysteinemia secondary to metabolic vitamin B12 deficiency continues to have a role in the evaluation of a patient of stroke.
 This is particularly significant in patients known to be following a vegan lifestyle.

-The cornerstone of management of cardioembolic strokes involves the use of anticoagulants, for secondary prevention.
+The cornerstone of the management of cardioembolic strokes involves the use of anticoagulants for secondary prevention.

 However, the exact timing of the initiation of anticoagulation remains a matter of controversy.
 The intention is to strike a delicate balance the risk of recurrence on the one hand, and the risk of a hemorrhagic transformation of the infarct on the other.

-Current guidelines propose an arbitrary deferral of anticoagulation for 2 weeks after the event, based on the extrapolation of trials based on heparin use.
+Current guidelines propose an arbitrary deferral of anticoagulation for two weeks after the event, based on the extrapolation of trials based on heparin use.

 Conventionally, vitamin K antagonists like warfarin are used for oral anticoagulation.
 Therapeutic response is monitored by serial assessment of prothrombin time and the international normalized ratio (PT/INR).
 The target INR is between 2.0 to -3.0.
 However, this target is scaled up to 2.5 to 3.5 for cases with metallic mitral valves.
 Although universally available and inexpensive, a poorly predictable dose-response curve, a penchant for drug interactions, and a heavy dependence on patient dietary compliance are key drawbacks of these agents.

 Direct oral anticoagulants (DOACs) represent the new generation of oral anticoagulants that overcome the shortcomings of vitamin K antagonists.
 Available agents include apixaban, rivaroxaban, dabigatran, and edoxaban.
 These newer agents are believed to have a more predictable dose-response curve, and their use obviates the need for repeated monitoring.
 A key drawback of these DOACs was the lack of availability of a reversal agent; however, this is no longer always the case.
 Reversal agents for dabigatran (idarucizumab) and rivaroxaban and apixaban (recombinant factor Xa - Andexanet alfa) have received FDA approval and are available for clinical use.